Michael Nutter

-Michael Anthony Nutter (born June 29, 1957) is an American politician who served as the 98th Mayor of Philadelphia.
-Elected on November 6, 2007, he was re-elected to a second term on November 8, 2011.
-He is a former member of the Philadelphia City Council from the 4th district and had served as the 52nd Ward Democratic Leader until 1990.
-Mayor Nutter also served as the President of the United States Conference of Mayors from June 2012 to June 2013.
-Nutter is a former member of the Homeland Security Advisory Council.
+Michael Anthony Nutter (born June 29, 1957) is an American politician who served as the 98th Mayor of Philadelphia from 2008 to 2016.
+A member of the Democratic Party, he is also a former member of the Philadelphia City Council from the 4th district and had served as the 52nd Ward Democratic Leader until 1990.
+Nutter also served as the President of the United States Conference of Mayors from 2012 to 2013, and is a former member of the Homeland Security Advisory Council.

 Currently, he is the David N. Dinkins Professor of Professional Practice in Urban and Public Affairs at the School of International and Public Affairs, Columbia University.

 Early life and education

 Nutter was born in Philadelphia, Pennsylvania, and grew up in West Philadelphia.
-Raised Catholic, he attended elementary school at Transfiguration of Our Lord Catholic Elementary School and later St. Joseph's Preparatory School in North Philadelphia.
+Raised Catholic, he attended elementary school at Transfiguration of Our Lord Catholic Elementary School and later St. Joseph's Preparatory School in North Philadelphia where he was known affectionately as "Big Nut".
 He graduated from The Wharton School at the University of Pennsylvania in 1979 with a degree in business.
 During his sophomore year in college, he started working as a DJ at Club Impulse in Philadelphia, where he was known as Mix Master Mike.
 After graduating from college, Nutter began to work at Xerox, and then at an investment banking firm.
-While in office, Mayor Nutter occasionally worked as DJ and a singer.
+While in office, Nutter occasionally worked as DJ and a singer.

 As of 2014, Michael Nutter was a member of Mt.
 Carmel Baptist Church in West Philadelphia.

 Philadelphia City Council

 Elections

 Nutter, then-leader of the 52nd ward of Philadelphia, initially challenged Democratic incumbent Ann Land for a seat on the Philadelphia City Council in 1987.
-Though ultimately unsuccessful in his initial bid, Nutter defeated Land in a rematch four years later.
-His district included Wynnefield, Overbrook, Roxborough, Manayunk, East Falls and parts of North Philadelphia, West Philadelphia, and Mount Airy.
+He was unsuccessful in his initial bid but defeated Land, four years later.

-In February 2003, Nutter was elected chairman of the Pennsylvania Convention Center Authority Board at the urging of former Senator, Vincent Fumo.
+In February 2003, Nutter was elected chairman of the Pennsylvania Convention Center Authority Board.